hallyburtonscott/garden-guru/Readme.md

  client/src contains all front end files.

- user.js and plant.js are ORM's for index.js
+ user.js and plant.js are helpers for index.js